Louis Vuitton illustrates the art of travel in a new book series

 What attracted you to this project?

-I’ve been traveling and working on different projects and clients in New York since the mid-1900s, having done several advertising campaigns for Barneys, and more recently working for clients like The Mark Hotel, and Sotheby’s.
-I’ve always been very inspired by the city.
-In fact, it’s difficult to find a place this exciting visually; the buildings, signs, the fact that it’s by the water, and often industrial.
+I've been traveling and working on different projects and clients in New York since the mid-1900s, having done several advertising campaigns for Barneys, and more recently working for clients like The Mark Hotel (opens in new tab), and Sotheby's (opens in new tab).
+I've always been very inspired by the city.
+In fact, it's difficult to find a place this exciting visually; the buildings, signs, the fact that it's by the water, and often industrial.
 Plus there is this incredible light.
 And of course, the tremendous variety of people and characters.

 What characteristics about New York did you try to capture in your drawings?